- College of Arts & Sciences

 I don’t want to preach because that is not what I do, but I would like to say this.
 Participating in this program will allow you to build friends that you may possibly end up with your whole life.
 You may meet people who might inspire you to pursue something greater, or have an experience that will help you realize something you didn’t know about yourself.
 Ohana is family, and this Ohana will stick together.
 E-mail me if you have any questions, and I hope to see your at soon.

-Hey my name is Corey Suyematsu and I am a sophomore business major!
+Hey my name is Corey Suyematsu and I am a junior business major!
 I am from Washington in a small town named Camas.
 Coming to the University of Portland was an easy decision for me and I love everything about it here from the people all the way to even my teachers!
 When I decided to do the Ohana program I was nervous at first because I didn’t know anyone.
 Upon arriving on campus I was greeted so warmly and I knew that this was a great decision to start off my new college life.
 What was even better about Ohana was that during orientation I was able to have some friends to always go eat and hangout with.
 I am a fun guy who loves to goof around, play soccer, and eat sushi.
 If you ever want to hang or have anything to talk about just email me!
 Can’t wait to meet everyone!